aabiji/aabiji.github.io/posts/wrong.md

 # Confidenly wrong
 *May 12, 2025*

-There have been way too many times where I thought a test would be an easy 100%, only to be met with a disastrous 80%.
+There have been way too many times where I thought a test would be an easy 100%, only to be met with an 80%.
 Or, I'd get into an argument with someone, totally convinced that I was right, only to later realize that I was the idiot all along.

 What bothers me isn't the fact that I was wrong, it's the fact that I was so *confident* about it.
 Like I was mentally incapable of realizing my own error, that in hind sight, seems so obvious.
 So I've been wondering: how is it that we can be so confidently wrong?